DefinitelyTyped/tsd/README.md

 ## Privacy statement

-The TSD CLI tool collects definition usage information, like the queries made to the repo and the definitions that get installed from the repos.
-The information collected amounts to about same level of detail as services like npm or github would collect (even less; as we don't track account id's).
+The TSD CLI tool collects definition usage information, like the queries made to the repo and the definitions that get installed.
+The information collected amounts to about same level of detail as services like npm or github would collect (maybe even less as we don't track a user id).

 The API does not track anything.

-TSD uses [Google Analytics](http://www.google.com/analytics/) by the excellent [universal-analytics](https://npmjs.org/package/universal-analytics) package.
+To store this TSD uses [Google Analytics](http://www.google.com/analytics/) in the excellent [universal-analytics](https://npmjs.org/package/universal-analytics) package.
 We might at some point publish some anonymised aggregate stats to the DefinitelyTyped website.

+The optional [Github OAuth token](http://developer.github.com/v3/oauth/) is only used to authenticate with the Github API.
+The token is not stored anywhere but the local machine.
+It is your responsibility to keep your token safe.

+Using an OAuth token with additional scope is *not advised nor supported* (even though it could make TSD work with private repositories).
+But it might also leak repo or content names to analytics or leave a bare http cache in your temp dir.
+If this bothers you please review the license and/or leave a message.

 Changes to the policy should be announced in release notes, and ideally ask confirmation on the first CLI use.